 Borderlands 2 is mostly gameplay driven, yet it tells an interesting story.
 You are a Vault Hunter, and your objective is to find The Vault.
 The first cinematic introduces you to your enemy, Handsome Jack, a guy you will quickly love to hate!
 He’s as funny as he’s original when it comes to killing his foes.

 The story is only part of the fun.
 The other, bigger part, is the shooting and the guns!
-You wil develop an addiction to kill, so you can get bigger guns, so you can kill bigger dudes.
+You will develop an addiction to killing, so you can get bigger guns, so you can kill bigger dudes.
 As NinjaFoodstuff puts it “The stars of the game are the guns“.

 There are so many guns… More than you will be able to handle!
 Pistols, shotguns, machine guns, assault rifles, sniper rifles, grenade launchers, you name it!
 Some will burn, others electrocute, you get the idea…

 As far as the campaign goes, the main thing that bothered me was the pace of the first few hours of the game.
 It is so slow!
 They force you to spend 2 to 3 hours with no abilities and a couple of boring pistols.
 This definitely kills the motivation to start over in order to try a new class.